 From September, Maths homework will continue to be set on MyMaths and Key Stage Two will be given a grammar book with tasks to complete every fortnight.
-Reading books and reading records should be in school every day and children will change their book as needed.
-Spelling tests will resume, and lists will be sent home once the teachers have had time to assess the children and identify the most appropriate spellings for them.
-Our homework policy is on the website.
+Reading books and Reading records should be in school every day and children will change their book as needed.
+Spelling tests will resume and lists will be sent home once the teachers have had time to assess the children and identify the most appropriate spellings for them.
+Our Homework Policy is on the website (http://easthoathly.pioneerfederation.co.uk/).
 As far as possible, children will continue to have their own set of resources in school to limit the amount of shared resources that are available.
-They may bring in reading their book but no other items from home should come into school.
+They may bring in their own reading book but no other items from home should come into school.